The Practitioner’s Guide to Scaling Infrastructure as Code

 Once everyone understands the DevSecOps approach, they’ll not only understand why it’s important, but they’ll also see how to properly implement it and how it will end up helping them do their jobs more efficiently.

-The DevSecOps Lifecycle
+The DevSecOps lifecycle framework

 As mentioned before, DevSecOps doesn’t have just one right way of implementing it.
-With that said, visual learners may find it helpful to visualize the lifecycle.
+With that said visual learners may find it helpful to visualize the lifecycle.

 devsecops lifecycle